 - If payment is overdue

-Most field service management tools also enable you to filter invoices and create fields.
-Letting you instantly see at what stage each payment process is at.
-Alerts and notifications can also be set, to ensure billing dates are met.
-Giving you complete control and insight into all billing activities.
+Field service management tools allow you to filter invoices by data and create unique fields.
+Alerts and notifications can also be activated to ensure billing dates are met.
+This gives you complete control and insight into all billing activities.

 Automate Customer Payments

-If a customer’s payment details are already stored on file, you can automatically take payment.
-This reduces the need to chase overdue customer payments.
-Whether you have a client’s PayPal or credit card details, invoices are paid within minutes of job completion.
+Field service invoicing software delivers the necessary capabilities to automate client payment collections and generate recurring invoices.
+If a customer’s payment details are already stored on file, you can automatically take payment when a service has been agreed upon.
+This reduces the need to chase payments.
+Whether you have a client’s PayPal or credit card details, invoices are paid within minutes of a job being completed.